Toolkit for Developing High-Performing Industry Partnerships

 Tools

-• Job Design Framework (National Fund) – Use this menu of components to identify different ways to create the right quality job for employers and workers.
-These components can also be helpful in defining job quality and setting goals for improvement.
+- Job Design Framework (National Fund) – Use this menu of components to identify different ways to create the right quality job for employers and workers.
+These components can also help define job quality and set goals for improvement.

 Work with employers to articulate competencies, work experience, and educational requirements for jobs.
 Share industry intelligence with educators and other partners.